Illawarra Escarpment Mountain Bike Project

 Will the mountain bike network include Mount Keira?

 Mountain biking on Mount Keira is not appropriate, given the cultural significance, geological instability and high natural conservation values.
-We have identified a network south of Mount Keira to the Mount Kembla area as an alternative option to Mount Keira.
+An alternative location has been identified at Mount Kembla, to the west of the Wollongong suburbs of Figtree and Cordeaux Heights and south-west of Mount Keira.

 Managing the mountain bike track network

-We are also exploring options where mountain bike organisations, local businesses and riders can have involvement in track maintenance, including the participation of mountain bike clubs.
+We are also exploring options where mountain bike organisations, local businesses and riders can be involved in track maintenance, including the participation of mountain bike clubs.

 How is the network going to be sustainable?

 The process of developing a sustainable mountain bike network considers the experience of riders and visitor safety, working with the natural and cultural features of the landscape to manage water run-off , minimise erosion, and protect and conserve the natural environment and cultural sites.
-It may be necessary to install features such as bridges, raised platforms, rock armouring and stonework in some areas, similar to walking track construction.
+It may be necessary to install features such as bridges, raised platforms, rock armouring and stonework in some areas, just as we would when constructing safe walking tracks.

 A well-designed and built mountain bike track network can reduce the ongoing cost and resources necessary for land managers to maintain a safe and enjoyable experience for riders.

-The Cycling policy, Cycling strategy and Guidelines for implementation guide how we manage cycling experiences in our reserves and our approach to providing sustainable mountain bike tracks.
+The Cycling policy, Cycling strategy and NSW cycling strategy: guidelines for implementation inform how we manage cycling experiences in our reserves and our approach to providing sustainable mountain bike tracks.

 Making sure cyclists stay on the tracks

-Responsible social behaviour will be promoted through signage, education and partnering with stakeholders representing mountain bike riders to develop a positive culture of doing the right thing.
-This will include signage and information on the Aboriginal cultural significance of the area.
+Responsible social behaviour will be promoted through signage, education and partnering with stakeholders representing mountain bike riders.
+We aim to develop a positive culture of doing the right thing.
+Signage will include information on the Aboriginal cultural significance of the area.

 What will happen to the existing tracks that are not proposed to be part of the mountain bike strategy?